itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator.md

 a URL to the git repo hosting the process.

 Arguments: Arguments to be passed to the process at runtime.
 This value is passed as a raw string.
-We recommend using a json string for more complex arguments.
+It's recommended using a json string for more complex arguments.

 Is git repo: Toggle this on if the process path given is a URL to a git repo.